grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 }
 ```

 This allows me to use the `_channel` in the `ApplyTo()` method that I'm trying to implement.
-Remembering that my goal is to open the channel, push the data and the close the channel, I type:
+Remembering that my goal is to open the channel, push the data and close the channel, I type:

 ```csharp
 public void ApplyTo(byte[] data)